The Windrush and Me

 Where do transracial adoptees fit in the Windrush narrative?

-In my show DAWTA - a one woman musical Sarah cries "I want to march on Parliament and shout justice for the Windrush generation, but I'm cut from its legacy.
+In Dionne Draper's show DAWTA - a one woman musical, Sarah cries out, "I want to march on Parliament and shout justice for the Windrush generation, but I'm cut from its legacy.
 My mother's shameful secret'.

 The following content was provided by Sarah Buckingham, from her exhibition on Windrush Day 2018.